fastify/fastify/docs/Plugins.md

 fastify.register(require('fastify-foo'), parent => parent.foo_bar)
 ```

 The fastify instance passed on to the function is the latest state of the **external fastify instance** the plugin was declared on, allowing access to variables injected via [`decorate`](Decorators.md) by preceding plugins according to the **order of registration**.
-This is useful in case a plugin depends on changes made to the Fastify instance by a preceding plugin f.e. utilizing an existing database connection to wrap around it.
+This is useful in case a plugin depends on changes made to the Fastify instance by a preceding plugin i.e. utilizing an existing database connection to wrap around it.

 Keep in mind that the fastify instance passed on to the function is the same as the one that will be passed in to the plugin, a copy of the external fastify instance rather than a reference.
 Any usage of the instance will behave the same as it would if called within the plugin's function i.e. if `decorate` is called, the decorated variables will be available within the plugin's function unless it was wrapped with [`fastify-plugin`](https://github.com/fastify/fastify-plugin).